How can I help a loved one who has coronary artery disease?

 role in managing his or her day-to-day life.
 Some of the ways in which you can

 Shopping for and preparing food.
 Most people recovering from surgery cannot leave their house on

 their own to shop for food and therefore depend on others for what they eat.
 If

 you can, ask neighbors and friends to help with grocery shopping.
 Also, you may

-be closely involved in the preparation of all low-fat, low-cholesterol food for
+be closely involved in the preparation of heart-healthy food for

 your loved one during recovery at home.